Wizard with a Gun

 Wizard with a Gun is a 2023 twin-stick shooter video game developed by Galvanic Games and published by Devolver Digital.
 It includes elements of survival games, such as collecting resources and base-building.
-It is available for Windows, PlayStation 5, and Xbox Series X/S, and Nintendo Switch.
+It is available for Windows, PlayStation 5, and Xbox Series X/S.

 Gameplay

 Players control a wizard who is attempting to stop the forces of chaos from destroying their world.
 Wizard with a Gun is a twin-stick shooter where each level is procedurally generated.
 Players can collect resources that are used for crafting and upgrading their wizard tower.
 Players can upgrade their pistol to better weapons, including a submachine gun and shotgun, all of which shoot magic bullets.
 Players can choose from different spell effects, such as elemental damage, charm, fear, and knock-back.
 The goal is to defeat bosses who hold powerful artifacts before time runs out.
 In cooperative multiplayer, the number of chaos monsters is increased.
 Defeating these enemies increases the time limit.
 It is played from an isometric point of view.